revk/ESP32-ASR33/README.md

 - on:	On pin (a high toggles on/off)
 - power: Output pin (low=active) to directly control power
 - motor: Output pin (low=active) to directly control motor
+- itx, irx, ion, ipower, imotor: Boolean to invert each pin
 - sonoff:	The topic to use for power on/off the teletype
 - idle:	The number of seconds before powering off after printing done
 - keyidle: The number of seconds before powering off in manual mode (i.e. on function not just printing)